ahmedkaludi/accelerated-mobile-pages/README.md

 = 1.0.77.38 (7th March 2022) =
 * Improvements: Added The Publisher Desk Support #5213
 * Fixed: Displaying a blank white screen when embed URLs are used #5193

-1.0.77.37.1 (4TH March 2022)
-* Improvements: Added new infinite scrolling experience #4791
-* Fixed: The links in embed URLs are not clickable #5193

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)